blakeohare/crayon/csharp/Crayon/README.txt

 REPORTING BUGS
 --------------
-Please report any issues you may find to the GitHub issue tracker located at https://github.com/blakeohare/crayon/issues It may be helpful to check the IRC channel first to make sure any issue you find is actually a bug.
+Please report any issues you may find to the GitHub issue tracker located at https://github.com/blakeohare/crayon/issues It may be helpful to check the IRC channel first to make sure any issue you find is actually a bug or for workarounds.

 COMMUNITY
 ---------